xiaoduh/xiaoduh/README.md

 - 👋 Hi, I’m @xiaoduh
-- 👀 I’m interested in dev web, football, LH44 and a lot of things
+- 👀 I’m interested in dev web, OL, F1 and a lot of things like train, stock market, DIY
-- 🌱 I’m mastering JS, React, Node.
+- 🌱 I’m mastering JS, React, Node
 - 📫 How to reach me clement.lidar@gmail.com

 <!---